WHOLE TRILOGY

 From Josephine Billingsley:

+Is Historical fantasy too boring?
 I wasn't a big fan of history classes when I was a child, but I loved biography.
 I realized at some point that biographers told the story of a person's life.
 History classes, in the endless list of names and dates and events, missed the key to make the subject both interesting and meaningful: the people, the narrative, the story.

 And sometime after I grew up, I discovered historical fiction.
 Writers like Edith Pargeter and Sharon Kay Penman, with their scrupulous research and meticulous attention to character and narrative, create books that are a joy to read.